bdougie/invite-based-on-comment/README.md

 ## Usage

 This actions will check for comments on issues for eight ".invite me" or ".invite @handle".
+You can set SELF_INVITE to false to disable ".invite me" checks ( defaults to true )

 An ORG name and Team Id is needed.
 You can find your Team Id by using curl.